-The Company has adopted the code provisions stated in the Corporate Governance Code (the "CG Code") as contained in Appendix 14 to the Rules Governing the Listing of Securities on The Stock Exchange of Hong Kong Limited (the "Listing Rules").
-Except for the deviation from code provision A.2.1 of the CG Code, the Company's corporate governance practices have complied with the code on corporate governance practices.
-Pursuant to code provision A.2.1 of the CG Code, the roles of chairman and chief executive should be separate and should not be performed by the same individual.
+The Company has adopted the principles and code provisions stated in the CG Code as contained in Appendix 14 to the Listing Rules throughout the year ended 31 December 2021.
+Except for the deviation from the then applicable code provision A.2.1 of the CG Code, the Company has complied with the code provisions as set out in the CG Code.
+Pursuant to the then applicable code provision A.2.1 of the CG Code, the roles of chairman and chief executive should be separate and should not be performed by the same individual.
 Mr. Liu Yuhui is the chairman of the Board and the chief executive officer of the Company.
 In view of the fact that Mr. Liu Yuhui is the founder of the Group and has been operating and managing the Group since 1999, the Board believes that it is in the best interest of the Group to have Mr. Liu Yuhui taking up both roles for effective management and business development.
-Therefore, the Directors consider that the deviation from the code provision A.2.1 of the CG Code is appropriate in such circumstance.
+Therefore, the Directors consider that the deviation from the then applicable code provision A.2.1 of the CG Code is appropriate in such circumstance.